INF2A/Docker-cluster/Raspberry Pi/README.md

 	sudo apt-get install dhcpcd5
 	sudo apt-get install dnsmasq

+Add ‘denyinterfaces wlan0’ to the end of:

+	sudo nano /etc/dhcpcd.conf
 This will ignore wlan0 when dhcpcd is running so it will not give him an Ip Address, because it is configured with a static one
-Add ‘denyinterfaces wlan0’ to the end of ‘sudo nano /etc/dhcpcd.conf’

 The Access Point needs to be configured, you can do this by using this command.